What to know about being a credit card guarantor for your child.

 - Your child can apply for a secured card.

 With a secured card, your son or daughter deposits money in a security deposit account as collateral for the credit line.
 This option is subject to credit criteria, so your child will have to apply and be approved prior to obtaining a card.
-Just make sure the issuer reports to all three credit bureaus to ensure that the secured card is helping your child build a credit history.
-Also check whether the issuer offers an option to convert to a regular (unsecured) card after a certain period of timely payments.
+Make sure the issuer reports to all 3 credit bureaus to ensure that the secured card is helping your child build a credit history.
+Check whether the issuer offers an option to convert to a regular (unsecured) card after a certain period of timely payments.
 If you're comparing cards, keep in mind that a secured card is different than a pre-paid card.
 A prepaid card works very much like a debit card in that the money you deposit is used to pay for your purchases.
 The money you deposit for a secured card is simply collateral and doesn't count towards payments.
-With a prepaid card your payment information is generally not reported to the three credit bureaus and so it may not be the best solution to help build a credit history or improve a credit score.
+With a prepaid card your payment information is generally not reported to the 3 credit bureaus, so it may not be the best solution to help build a credit history or improve a credit score.

 In this case, your child gets charging privileges but you're responsible for the payment.
 Just make sure you monitor your child’s spending and have the option of removing charging privileges.
 Keep in mind that this approach won’t help your child build a credit history since you have sole responsibility for the payment.